YashPat22/16824_VLR_ComicGen/README.md

 ## Usage

 To generate comics using the provided pipeline, create a story from the notebook by modifying the prompts and saving them as a text file.
-Feed them into
+Feed them into the diffusion model.

 ## Results